-Web analytics is the collection, measurement, analysis, and reporting of Internet data.
-It is done for the purpose of understanding and optimizing Web usage.*
+Digital analytics is the collection, measurement, analysis, and reporting of internet data.
+It is done for the purpose of understanding and optimizing web usage.*

-Web analytics can give you the power to know how visitors use your Web content and what you can do to improve the visitors' experience.
+Analytics can give you the power to know how visitors use your web content and what you can do to improve the visitors' experience.

 Web analytics tools collect raw data (from server based log files) about the actions visitors take when they come to a Web site, and convert the data into useful reports for business users.
 The following are some of the most commonly used analytics tools at IEEE.

 Webtrends: A paid statistical application that provides valuable information about the visitors to a website.
 Webtrends is available through a web-based (on-demand) version as well as a locally hosted software version.
 IEEE uses and offers Webtrends as an enterprise software and is free for use by IEEE employees.

 Google Analytics: A free, web-based analytics tool that collects and reports data about visitor activity on a website.

 This section contains an alphabetical listing of common web analytics terms.
 Some of these terms and definitions have been reprinted from the Digital Analytics Association's list of published definitions.

 Bounce rate: The percentage of entrances on a web page that result in an immediate exit from the website.